 Be able to apply the scales over key centers and/or chords in improvisation

-Repertoire (Classic Guitar): Students study select works from the standard classic guitar repertoire and highly regarded books dealing with technical issues.
+Repertoire (Classic Guitar): Students study works from the standard classic guitar repertoire and highly regarded books dealing with technical issues.
 Works are presented to the student for his consideration based on the work’s importance in his technical and musical development, the status of the work within the standard repertoire, the quality of the composition as a whole along with the expressive demands in the work.

-Repertoire (Jazz/Blues Guitar): Students master and memorize a select representative group of Jazz/Blues standards.
+Repertoire (Jazz/Blues Guitar): Students master and memorize a select representative group of Jazz standards.
 Students memorize melodies and chord changes and learn to apply improvisational techniques to recognized Jazz standards that every player should know, as selected by some of the world’s great jazz artists.
 These standards use chord progressions that commonly occur throughout the jazz repertoire.

 Rock, Blues and Country Guitar Techniques: Students learn specific techniques used in Rock, Blues and Country music.
 These specific techniques, when paired with Jazz concepts, enable players to perform in virtually any genre.

 Performance: Students master techniques and strategies to overcome performance anxiety.
 Musicians are normally left to their own devices, typically trial and error, to discover how to handle the pressure inherent in performance.
 I use methods developed and used successfully in sports physiology paired with new discoveries in neurology to teach students multiple techniques that, when used together, increase their confidence when performing.

-Practice technique: I teach students how to make the best use of their practice time.
+Practice technique: Student learn how to make the best use of their practice time.
 The younger musician typically has the luxury of many hours each week to devote to practice.
 The adult musician and touring professional finds their time filled with many necessary responsibilities and activities.
 Either way, the sooner an efficient and effective practice regime is found the better.